NREL/MAGMA/readme.md

 * Section_guide.md lists what sections correspond to each number for the sections to run column in the input data CSV file.

 ##To Run:
-1. Copy run_html_output.R and input_data.csv from the Examples/ folder into another folder associated with your project specific repository.
+1. Copy run_html_output.R and input_data_template.csv from the Examples/ folder into another folder associated with your project specific repository.
 2. Edit input_data.csv to point to the required databases, input files, and generator categories for your project.
 Fill the rest of the columns out according to your model.
 3. If using a CSV to map generator name to type, create this.
 4. If generation type by region or zone is wanted, add region and zone columns to mapping CSV.